 .So they cried out, “Away with Him, away with Him, crucify Him!”
 Pilate *said to them, “Shall I crucify your King?”
 The chief priests answered, “We have no king but Caesar.”

-As we saw here and here, the scribes and Pharisees of Jesus’ day were big-time Narcissists.
+the scribes and Pharisees of Jesus’ day were classic Narcissists.
 A careful analysis of their actions can give some clues as to how narcissists approach things.
 In this case, there was no way that the chief priests really wanted Caesar to be their king – the whole nation of Israel was chafing at Roman rule and would have loved to cast it off.
-And the were actively looking for a Jewish king.
+And they were actively looking for a Jewish king.
 So when the chief priests, said “we have no king but Caesar”, they were blatantly lying simply to make sure that Pilate did not let Jesus go.

 As discussed in other posts, some of the Messianic Psalms clearly lay out the characteristics of the narcissistic / insolent pride Pharisees.
 And a key tactic was speaking falsehood to get what they wanted.
 That is a prime tactic of all narcissists.